ShubhamPatel81/Contact_Manager/README.md

 - Role-based authentication (Admin/User)
 - Responsive UI with **Spring MVC + TailwindCSS**
 - Docker & Docker Compose support
 - Database integration with MySQL (JPA + Hibernate)
+- You can export your data to the Excel Sheet as well

 ---